Skip to navigation Skip to content

 • injured person/claimant provides verbal consent authorising the third party to act on their behalf, and

-• MO021 form is current and otherwise complete
+• MO021 form is an accepted version and otherwise complete

-An injured person or claimant does not need to give their signature after providing a verbal consent.
+An injured person or claimant does not need to give their signature after providing verbal consent.

-Note: an authorised third party cannot give verbal consent.
-The third party full name and signature must be included on the form.
-If the valid signature of an authorised third party is missing, MCRS will issue a We are unable to process the third party authority (Z2802) letter requesting a completed document.
+Note: a third party cannot give verbal consent.
+The third party’s full name and signature must be included on the form.
+If the valid signature of an authorised third party is missing, issue a We are unable to process the third party authority (Z2802) letter requesting a completed document.

 See: